BigJerBD/Mapyconf/README.md

 ### Basic Usage

-without any parameter, dct_arg unpack the dictionary argument of function signature
+without any parameter, dct_arg unpacks the dictionary argument of function signature

 ``` python